Civil duty time off

 - Exercise other subpoenaed civil duties

-Monthly paid employees receive their regular pay while on civil duty time off.
-Hourly employees are not paid for civil duty time off.
+Contract covered, classified, and professional staff employees in nontemporary positions receive their regular pay while on civil duty time off.
+Temporary employees are not paid for civil duty time off.

-You do not get civil duty time off pay for legal actions that you initiate or that name you as a defendant in a private legal action unrelated to your University employment.
+You do not get paid civil duty time off for legal actions that you initiate or that name you as a defendant in a private legal action unrelated to your University employment.

 You may keep any compensation that you receive for fulfilling your civil duty, such as jury pay or travel expense reimbursement, unless your collective bargaining agreement states otherwise.